 If you do notice any changes in your vision, contact your eye care specialist right away.

 1. Wear your regular reading glasses

-3. Hold the Amsler grid at arms length
+3. Tape the grid at eye level or

-If you notice any wavy lines, dark spots or distortions contact your ophthalmologist immediately.
+If you notice any wavy lines, distortions, or dark or blank spots contact your ophthalmologist immediately.

 Become familiar with them so that when you do have your next eye exam you will be prepared with questions to ask your physician to see if you have any early signs of age related macular degeneration.

 You can normally obtain a free Amsler Grid from your eye doctor's office.
 If they have not provided you with one you can download and print the document from the American Macular Degeneration Foundation.